 Homeschooling is hard work whether or not you have a chronic illness, but if you do you’ll need to make some adjustments.

-With this many years of experience, I feel a little seasoned!
+With these many years of experience, I feel a little seasoned!
 I have learned some things along the way, mostly from my own mistakes but also from things I learned to do right.
 While you’re hanging out here on my blog I’ll share them with you.

 1. Remind Yourself Daily That God is Faithful